Has your Company had any changes throughout the year, does your Company Letterhead need to be updated to reflect these changes.

 A trip down Memory Lane……

-As communication is mainly electronic, who I am I kidding when did I last get a letter in the post lately (thankfully nothing from Irish Revenue) so correction all communication is by electronic means, Company Letterheads are still of utmost importance as it represents a Companies brand.
-Every Company should ensure that there template Letterhead is still of a quality standard in electronic communications.
+As communication is mainly electronic, who am I kidding when did I last get a letter in the post lately (thankfully nothing from Irish Revenue) so correction all communication is by electronic means, Company Letterheads are still of utmost importance as it represents a Companies brand.
+Every Company should ensure that their template Letterhead is still of a quality standard in electronic communications.

 The following current particulars in accordance with section 151 of the Companies Act 2014 should be included in the Company Letterhead:

 - the business name of the Company (if appropriate)

 - the name and legal form of the Company.